dready92/10er10/README.md

 Minimum required version : 0.4.2

-Don't forget to add the node binary folder to the path of the Unix user which will run 10er10.
+Don't forget to add the node binary's folder to the path of the Unix user which will run 10er10.

 Debian squeeze users, using the nodejs deb package : you should create a symlink from /usr/lib/nodejs to /usr/lib/node for connect to work.